Automating Computational Design with Generative AI: Model Training

 The generated prompts describe the generated floor plan and follows the common guidelines for Stable Diffusion prompts, specifically for automatic1111: Individual concepts are separated by commas and round brackets.
 Commas act as conceptual separators and brackets assign prompt weights to each of the concepts (always kept at 1 here).
-There is also a one token long style descriptor that needs to be included at the beginning to invoke the trained style.
-Each concept descriptor contains a number, a quantity descriptor (\textit{few} or \textit{many}), the word associated with the element itself, and a colour.
+There is also a style descriptor that is exactly one token long and needs to be included at the beginning of the prompt, in order to invoke the trained style from the textual inversion.
+Each concept descriptor contains a number, a quantity descriptor (\textit{few} or \textit{many}), the word associated with the element itself, and a colour, as shown in Fig.~\ref{fig:example_prompt}.